developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/featuredemo/index.md

 	    <StarterPage value="http://127.0.0.1:8082/feature-demo.html" name="Menu"/>

-3. Create a folder called `fd` (case sensitive) in the root of your device's SDCard, or if it doesn't have an SDCard, create the folder in the internal memory partition.
+3. Create a folder called `fd` (case sensitive) in the root of the device SDCard.
+If it doesn't have an SDCard, create the folder in the internal memory partition.

-4. When you originally installed Enterprise Browser to your desktop, a folder should have been created called `EnterpriseBrowser`.
-Inside of that folder there should be a folder called `Feature-Demo`.
-Take the contents of that folder and copy it over to your newly created fd folder.
+4. From the computer with Enterprise Browser installed, copy the contents of `c:/EnterpriseBrowser/Feature-Demo` to the newly created `fd` folder.

 	<img style="padding-left:40px;" src="http://i.imgur.com/Gk1rhab.png" width="600" height="480" border="10">

-5. Start The Enterprise Browser Application on your Device
+5. On the device, launch the Enterprise Browser app.

 ## Using Features

-If you have done all of the above steps correctly, you should see the screen below displaying all of the Feature-Demo capabilities
+If everything worked correctly, a screen similar to the image below will display, showing all of the Feature-Demo capabilities.

   <img style="padding-left:40px;" src="http://i.imgur.com/N63KwJq.png" width="380" height="600" border="10">

-To use a specific feature, click on the Hamburger Menu icon in the top left and select that feature.
-To quickly exit the Feature Demo App, use the `X` in the top right corner.
+To try a specific feature, click on the "hamburger" menu icon at the top left and select it.
+To quickly exit the Feature Demo App, use the `X` at the top right.

 ### Barcode Scanning
-The Barcode section of the Feature Demo application shows how to use the most common [Barcode APIs](https://developer.motorolasolutions.com/docs/DOC-2510):
+The Barcode section of the Feature Demo application shows how to use the most common [Barcode APIs](/enterprise-browser/1-4/api/barcode/):

 * Enumerate – Will scan the device for all capable barcode interfaces like 2D imager, Laser, and Camera.
 Tapping this button will show a list of available scan engines.
 Tapping select on an item will then make the Enable and Disable buttons active for that scanner
 * Enable – Tapping this button will enable the dedicated scanner button on the device.
-Then when you press the hardware scan trigger and point it at a barcode, the decode information will be presented
+Then when pressing the hardware scan trigger and point it at a barcode, the decode information will be presented
 * Disable – Tapping this button will disable the active barcode scanner
 * Start – Tapping this button will activate the scanner in what is called a ‘soft trigger’ mode.
 It will remain active until either a barcode is decoded or a timeout occurs.
 This button will only be active after tapping the Enable button
 * Stop – Tapping this button will disable the soft trigger mode.